-Policy for Revenues: Financial Advisory Committee: Policy No. 00-1
+Finance Advisory Committee Policy, No. 00-1

-It shall be the policy of the Board of County Commissioners of Leon County, Florida, that:
+It shall be the policy of the Board of County Commissioners of Leon County, Florida, that Policy No. 00-01 "Finance Advisory Committee", adopted by the Board on February 8, 2000, is hereby amended and a revised policy is adopted in its place, to wit:

-In order to ensure that financial matters which come before the Board of County Commissioners have been appropriately and thoroughly reviewed, a Finance Advisory Committee is hereby established which shall be comprised of the Leon County Administrator, the Leon County Attorney, the Director of Administration, the Director of Management and Budget and the Clerk of Courts' Finance Director.
+In order to ensure that financial matters which come before the Board of County Commissioners have been appropriately and thoroughly reviewed, a Finance Advisory Committee is hereby established which shall be comprised of the Leon County Administrator or designee, the Leon County Attorney or designee, the Director of the Office of Financial Stewardship, the Director of the Office of Management and Budget or the Budget Manager, and the Clerk of Courts' Finance Director.

-The Finance Advisory Committee shall review and make recommendations to the Board of County Commissioners on financial matters related to the Board of County Commissioners and all County boards and authorities.
-Such financial matters may include, but not be limited to, issuance of debt, selection of bond counsel,

-Financial advisory services, bond underwriter services, underwriter counsel and arbitrage rebate compliance services.
+The Finance Advisory Committee shall review and make recommendations to the Board of County Commissioners on financial matters related to Leon County, Florida, and all County boards and authorities.
+Such financial matters may include, but not be limited to, issuance of debt, selection of bond counsel, financial advisory services, bond underwriter services, underwriter counsel, disclosure counsel, and arbitrage rebate compliance services.

-Leon County Investment Policy: Policy No. 17-4
+Leon County Investment Policy, No. 17-4

-It shall be the policy of the Board of County Commissioners of Leon County, Florida, that Policy No. 02-12, "Leon County Investment Policy", revised February 25, 2014, is hereby superseded, and replaced in its entirety, and a new Policy No. 17-3 entitled "Leon County Investment Policy" is hereby adopted in its place, effective July 11, 2017, to wit:
+It shall be the policy of the Board of County Commissioners of Leon County, Florida, that Policy No. 17-4, "Leon County Investment Policy", adopted on July 9, 2019, is hereby amended and a revised policy is hereby adopted in its place, to wit: